 Devon chose a more plaza-style skatepark for his video, which shined for his manual lines and amazing technical combos.
 Check it out!

 3. 2020 FlyBikes Fuego line promo

 Devon and the word Fuego have been synonymous with each other for quite some time.

 In 2020, FlyBikes released an update on Devon’s Fuego line with a new seat and tire, as well as a new colorway on his street frame, tires, and grips.

 This is a quick one at just a minute long, but that doesn’t mean it’s any less fire.
 Devon busts out some extremely impressive technical moves as he always does.

 Also, a few burly moves like a pretty big 540 down a stairset that is definitely not small.

 4. Eclat 2019

 Here we have Devon Smillie’s 2019 video from Eclat!
 The video starts out with a cameo from a passerby that is a very entertaining start before getting right into Devon’s amazing technical abilities.

-The first riding clip that happens during this cameo is absolutely mind-bending, and it comes before the music even starts!
+The first riding clip during this cameo is mind-bending, and it comes before the music even starts!